 The weather forecast for the next week looks pretty dismal: 90- or 100-degree high temperatures, which will be no fun on the desert-like Hat Rim tomorrow.

-Tomorrow: go 17 miles to the Cache 22 water cache for dinner; and then push on down the hill as far as possible to allow for an early hike to the Burney Mountain Guest Ranch the day after for breakfast and respite from the afternoon sun.
+Tomorrow: Plan is to go 17 miles to the Cache 22 water cache for dinner; and then push on down the hill as far as possible to allow for an early hike to the Burney Mountain Guest Ranch the day after for breakfast and respite from the afternoon sun.